spacelift-io/terraform-starter/README.md

 All these policies are defined and explained in the [`policies.tf`](./policies.tf) file, but let's go through them one by one:

-- _DevOps are admins_ is a [login policy](https://docs.spacelift.io/concepts/policy/login-policy) that would make anyone who's a member of the _DevOps_ team in your GitHub organization log in as a Spacelift administrator as opposed to the default situation where only GitHub admin users are automatically Spacelift admins.
-Note: this changes if you're [using SSO](https://docs.spacelift.io/integrations/single-sign-on) instead of GitHub to authenticate;

-- _All of Engineering gets read access_ is an [access policy](https://docs.spacelift.io/concepts/policy/stack-access-policy) that gives any member of the _Engineering_ GitHub team read access to every stack it's attached to;
+- _Standard GitHub login policy_ is a [login policy](https://docs.spacelift.io/concepts/policy/login-policy) that would make anyone who's a member of the _DevOps_ team in your GitHub organization log in as a Spacelift administrator as opposed to the default situation where only GitHub admin users are automatically Spacelift admins.
+Note: this changes if you're [using SSO](https://docs.spacelift.io/integrations/single-sign-on) instead of GitHub to authenticate.
+Additionally, it gives any member of the _Engineering_ GitHub team read access to every stack it's attached to;

 - _Ignore commits outside the project root_ is a [Git push policy](https://docs.spacelift.io/concepts/policy/git-push-policy) that ignores push notifications which do not affect any files outside of the project root of the stack it's attached to;